npgsql/efcore.pg/doc/index.md

 # Getting Started

 Npgsql has an Entity Framework (EF) Core provider.
-It behaves like other EF Core provider (e.g. SQL Server), so all of the information in the [general EF Core docs](https://docs.microsoft.com/en-us/ef/core/index) applies.
+It behaves like other EF Core providers (e.g. SQL Server), so the [general EF Core docs](https://docs.microsoft.com/en-us/ef/core/index) apply here as well.
 If you're just getting started with EF Core, those docs are the best place to start.

 Development happens in the [Npgsql.EntityFrameworkCore.PostgreSQL](https://github.com/npgsql/Npgsql.EntityFrameworkCore.PostgreSQL) repository, all issues should be reported there.

 ## Configuring the project file

-To use the Npgsql EF Core provider, add a dependencies for `Npgsql` and `Npgsql.EntityFrameworkCore.PostgreSQL`.
+To use the Npgsql EF Core provider, add a dependency on `Npgsql.EntityFrameworkCore.PostgreSQL`.
 You can follow the instructions in the general [EF Core Getting Started docs](https://docs.microsoft.com/en-us/ef/core/get-started/).

 Below is a `.csproj` file for a console application that uses the Npgsql EF Core provider: